Chinese American enclaves in the San Gabriel Valley: History

 The history of the San Gabriel Valley, like much of the American West, included Chinese, Japanese, Filipino, and south Asian settlers and pioneers in the mid-19th century.
 These Asian settlers worked the fields of grapes, citrus fruits, and other crops.
 They were also involved in the construction of early infrastructure for San Gabriel Valley.
 Due to the 1882 Chinese Exclusion Act, the 1942 internment of Japanese, and racial covenant laws, Asian economic and social assimilation were halted for many years.
 The only Asian cultural hubs were Chinatown and Little Tokyo in Downtown Los Angeles, though populations persisted elsewhere.

 In 1961, Alfred Song became the first Asian American elected to the California State Assembly, representing Monterey Park.
 Since the passage of the 1965 Immigration Act, there has been an influx of some 20 million Asian immigrants to the United States, many of whom settled in Monterey Park due to its close proximity to Chinatown, suburban appeal, and "superior public education" to LAUSD.
 This continued through the 1970s with the arrival of ethnic Chinese refugees from Vietnam, affluent waisheng ren Taiwanese, and Mainland Chinese.

 While these San Gabriel neighborhoods contain prominent Chinese-language signage, these communities do not feature the Chinese-style gateways, or paifang, found in the original Chinatown.
-In 1988, Monterey Park passed an ordinance declaring a moratorium on new building, in an attempt to regulate the rapid growth the city experienced as a result of the influx of Asian immigrants.
-This moratorium was challenged and defeated in 1989, but it caused many Asian residents and businesses to move to the neighboring city of Alhambra, later spreading easterly to more communities.
+In 1988, Monterey Park passed an ordinance declaring a moratorium on new buildings, in an attempt to regulate the rapid growth the city experienced as a result of the influx of Asian immigrants.
+This moratorium was challenged and defeated in 1989, but it caused many Asian residents and businesses to move to the neighboring city of Alhambra, later spreading eastward to more communities.

 By 1996, the population of Monterey Park was 65% Asian, primarily Chinese.
 Given the San Gabriel Valley's rapidly increasing population of Asian-Americans (largely Chinese-Americans), several business districts were developed to serve their needs.
 By 2000, many Chinatown residents and businesses had moved to the San Gabriel Valley.

 The creation of this major hub, which is a cultural center with many suburban cities, is an "Asian Pacific American phenomenon".
 Rather than solely being a significant Chinese American cultural center, the area is a hub of much more extensive "multigenerational and multiethnic Asian American diversity."
 In the 21st century, many of the ethnoburbs in the San Gabriel Valley have expanded and thrived, and are becoming increasingly diverse – as well as congested.